 PO45 Development involving a childcare centre or educational establishment: 1. provides a noise barrier or earth mound that is designed, sited and constructed: 2. to achieve the maximum building facade acoustic level in reference table 1 (item 1.2); 3. in accordance with: a.
 Chapter 7 integrated noise barrier design of the Transport Noise Management Code of Practice: Volume 1 (Road Traffic Noise), Department of Transport and Main Roads, 2013; b.
 Technical Specification-MRTS15 Noise Fences, Transport and Main Roads, 2019; c.
 Technical Specification-MRTS04 General Earthworks, Transport and Main Roads, 2020; or 4. achieves the maximum building facade acoustic level in reference table 1 (item 1.2) by alternative noise attenuation measures where it is not practical to provide a noise barrier or earth mound.
 No acceptable outcome is provided. n/a Development is not an MCU.
-PO46 Development involving: 1. indoor education areas and indoor play areas; or 2. sleeping rooms in a childcare centre; or 3. patient care areas in a hospital achieves the maximum internal acoustic level in reference table 3 (items 3.2-3.4).
-No acceptable outcome is provided. n/a Development is not an MCU.
-Above ground floor level requirements (childcan modal corridor re centre, educational establishment, hospital) ad jacent to a state-controlled road or type 1 multi- PO47 Development involving a childcare centre or educational establishment which have balconies, podiums or elevated outdoor play areas predicted to exceed the maximum free field acoustic level in reference table 2 (item 2.3) due to noise from a state-controlled road are No acceptable outcome is provided. n/a Development is not for a childcare centre, educational establishment or hospital.
+Development involving: 1. indoor education areas and indoor play areas; or 2. sleeping rooms in a childcare centre; or 3. patient care areas in a hospital achieves the maximum internal acoustic level in reference table 3 (items 3.2-3.4).
+No acceptable outcome is provided.
+Development is not an MCU.
+Above ground floor level requirements (childca modal corridor re centre, educational establishment, hospital) ad PO47 Development involving a childcare centre or educational establishment which have balconies, podiums or elevated outdoor play areas predicted to exceed the maximum free field acoustic level in reference table 2 (item 2.3) due to noise from a state-controlled road are No acceptable outcome is provided. n/a Development is not for a childcare centre, educational establishment or hospital.